EA4FRB/sark110-srv-linux/README.md

 Run
 ----
-First time, copy sark110.rules file to /etc/udev/rules.d and run: sudo udevadm control --reload-rules && udevadm trigger
+First time, copy sark110.rules file to: /etc/udev/rules.d

+and run: sudo udevadm control --reload-rules && udevadm trigger

 Otherwise, you will need to run as root.